kennypavan/BioPHP/README.md

 # BioPHP
-BioPHP implements some light tools for manipulating genomic data.
+BioPHP is an open source project that implements some light tools for manipulating genomic data.